The craft of making Cold-process Soap – swirling the Mantra

 Now comes the hardest part for any soapmaker – patience!

 The batter needs to set up and saponify for at least 24 hours before being unmoulded, even longer depending on the recipe used.
 Many soapmakers wrap their soap in towels, causing it to heat up and enter the ‘gel’ phase, or even put it into a warm oven.
-I prefer to keep mine cool, preventing ‘gel’, to help retain the more fragile nutrient and essential oils that I use.
+We prefer to keep ours cool, preventing ‘gel’, to help retain the more fragile nutrient and essential oils that we use.

 Once firming time has passed, the soap can be removed from the mould and cut into bars.
 The design on this mantra goes right through the log, as you can see: